greator25/greatorWebsite/replit.md

 ## Overview

 Greator Software is a professional software development and IT consulting company website built as a modern single-page application.
 The project showcases the company's services, portfolio, culture, and career opportunities.
-It features a clean, corporate design inspired by Linear, Stripe, and Vercel, with a focus on professionalism and technical excellence.
+It features a clean, bold design inspired by TED website, with a focus on professionalism and prominent typography.

 The application is a full-stack TypeScript project using React for the frontend and Express for the backend, with a PostgreSQL database configured via Drizzle ORM.

+**Company Tagline**: "Practising AI Democracy.
+Scaling Solutions for Every Business."

+**Contact Information**:
+- Primary emails: prakash@greatorsoftware.com, harini@greatorsoftware.com
+- Head Office (Chennai): G4, D Block, Vandalur Park, Urapakkam, Chennai 603210 | +91 91501 83874
+- Branch Office (Perambalur): First Floor, No.1, Qasim Complex, Abiramipuram, Collector office bypass road, Perambalur-621211 | +91 63856 29914

 ## User Preferences